MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/run-on-n1sdp.rst

 **Preparing a bootable disk**

-A bootable disk (USB stick or SATA drive) can be prepared by formatting it with the prebuilt image located at *<workspace/grub-oe-lamp.img>* or the source build image at the location *<workspace/output/n1sdp/build_artifact/grub-oe-lamp.img>* after the source build.
+A bootable disk (USB stick or SATA drive) can be prepared by formatting it with the prebuilt image located at *<workspace/grub-ubuntu.img>* or the source build image at the location *<workspace/output/n1sdp/build_artifact/grub-ubuntu.img>* after the source build.

-This is a bootable GRUB image comprising LINUX and an OpenEmbedded LAMP file system.
+This is a bootable GRUB image comprising LINUX and an Ubuntu 18.04 file system.
 The partitioning and packaging is performed during the build.

 Use the following commands to burn the GRUB image to a USB stick or SATA drive: